Terrorism Litigation Law Firm

 After 18 years of investigation and litigation on behalf of the tragedy’s victims, Kreindler attorneys successfully established liability against Libya’s national government.
 In 2003, facing sanctions, Gaddafi accepted responsibility for the Lockerbie bombing and agreed to offer appropriately substantial financial compensation.

-Partner James Kreindler played the lead role in the plaintiff’s committee that had been formed to consolidate the efforts of multiple law firms and victims’ claims.
+Partner James Kreindler plays a leading role consolidating the efforts of multiple law firms and victims’ claims.
 He and fellow attorney Steven Pounian were named 2009 Trial Lawyers of the Year by the Trial Lawyers for Public Justice for their successful litigation against both Libya and Pan Am.
-Watch Jim Kreindler discuss the case at Duke University.

 Referring Counsel: Let’s Discuss Your Client’s Case